AndyHuynh24/HandFlow-showcase/README.md

 ---

+> **Note:** This repository is a technical walkthrough of HandFlow.
+The full source code is maintained in a private repository.
+If you're a recruiter or collaborator interested in reviewing the implementation, feel free to reach out — I'm happy to provide access.
+>
+> **GitHub:** [AndyHuynh24](https://github.com/AndyHuynh24) | **Email:** andy.hb.huynh@gmail.com

 HandFlow is an end-to-end gesture recognition system that turns a standard webcam into a touchless input device.
 It combines a lightweight temporal convolutional network with computer vision to support **free-space gesture control**, **virtual touchscreens**, and **printable paper macro pads** — all running at **real-time speed on CPU**.

 ## Demo